Social assistance standards

 • Married couples: €106

-Cost-sharing standard
+Cost-sharing standards

-• Family, cost sharers, younger partner (18, 19, or 20 years old) and without children: €345.99
+• Family, cost-sharing partners, younger partner (18, 19, or 20 years old), and no children: €345.99

-• Family, cost sharers, younger partner (18, 19, or 20 years old) with one or more children under the age of 18: €746.42
+• Family, cost-sharing partners, younger partner (18, 19, or 20 years old) with one or more children under the age of 18: €746.42

 • Single: €8,000